Start a New Job in a Finance Manager Position: First 90 Days

-In this article, we discuss how best to approach your first 90 days as a finance manager so that you set yourself up for success in this exciting new role.
+In this article, we discuss how best to approach your first 90 days becoming a finance manager so that you set yourself up for success in this exciting new role.

 - How to Understand Your Team's Workflows & Culture

-- Steps to Establish Yourself with the Key Stakeholders
+- How to Establish Relationships with Key Stakeholders

 - Jumpstart Your Role in Ongoing Projects: A Quick Guide